What is Frontotemporal Degeneration (FTD)?

 FTD brings a gradual, progressive decline in behavior, language or movement, with memory usually relatively preserved.

 Although age of onset ranges from 21 to 80, the majority of FTD cases occur between 45 and 64.
 Therefore, FTD has a substantially greater impact on work, family, and finances than Alzheimer’s.
 (The economic burden of FTD is approximately $120,000 per year, nearly double the amount associated with Alzheimer’s, according to a 2017 study funded and co-written by AFTD and published in Neurology.)

 It is less common and still far less known.

 FTD’s estimated U.S. prevalence is around 60,000 cases (Knopman 2011, CurePSP), and many in the medical community remain unfamiliar with it.
 FTD is frequently misdiagnosed as Alzheimer’s, depression, Parkinson’s disease, or a psychiatric condition.
 On average, it currently takes 3.6 years to get an accurate diagnosis.

 How does FTD progress?

 The progression of symptoms – in behavior, language, and/or movement – varies by individual, but FTD brings an inevitable decline in functioning.
 The length of progression varies from 2 to over 20 years.

-As the disease progresses, the person affected may experience increasing difficulty in planning or organizing activities; behaving appropriately in social or work settings, communicating with others, or relating to loved ones.
+As the disease progresses, the person affected may experience increasing difficulty in planning or organizing activities.
+They may behave inappropriately in social or work settings, and have trouble communicating with others, or relating to loved ones.